zack-bitcoin/amoveo-docs/use-cases-and-ideas/harberger_land.md

 Database of land
 ============

+See code of the global database here: https://github.com/zack-bitcoin/harberger_global/

+We need a deterministic version of spherical trigonometry.
+So I went with the gnomonic projection, because we are interested in great circles, and this projection maps great circles to lines on a plane.
+Dealing with lines on a plane makes the math we are interested in fast and simple.
+We can use the rationals.

+The gnomonic projection makes it easy to calculate things like, the intersections of lines, or the line that joins two points.
+Because it is the same as rational geometry.
+It also makes it easy to calculate the area of a partch of land.

+Great circles are made when you intersect a sphere with a plane through the center of that circle.
+We are interested in great circles because they are the shortest distance between 2 points on a sphere.
+So, the borders of every land plot are great circles.

 If we wanted global harberger land taxes, what would the database look like for assigning land ownership?
-I think there is a point-line projective duality we can take advantage of.
+There is a point-line projective duality we can take advantage of.
 Every point on the sphere has an opposite point on the other side, and between the 2 opposite points is a line. like how the equator is a line between the north and south poles.
 So if we have some coordinates to talk about a point on the sphere, those same coordinates can specify the line.
 Instead of worrying about the points at the corners of a particular property, we should pay more attention to the lines that connect those points.
 Every line is a great-circle that cuts the world in half.
 These great circles are a good basis for the database, because as we walk down the merkle tree, each step can be a great circle that cuts the world in half, so that we are certain each of the 2 branches do not overlap at all.
 Each location on the sphere can only be in 1 location in the merkle tree.

-So what I am trying to solve for now is what format should we use to refer to a particular great circle?
-I am pretty sure it is a 2-partnumber, but maybe both parts can be fractions, so it is better to make it a 3 part number where the 3rd part contains the denomenator part.

-We want to choose a format that makes it very easy to calculate the point where 2 great circles meet, and to calculate the great circle formed by 2 points.
-The great circles on a sphere, they can be mapped to any planes that pass through the center sphere.
-I think if we look at where these planes intersect the plane that is tangent to the sphere, and touches the north pole, then we can convert the complicated sphere geometry back to normal rational geometry, and maybe this is how we can get the best coordinates. kind of like how the klein model turns hyperbolic geometry back to rational gemoetry, I think this projection is turning spherical geometry back to rational geometry. so, the equator gets mapped to the north and south pole, and is (0,0,1) great circles that pass through the north and south poles, on lines of latitude, they coorespond to points on the equator, and in the projective plane they may to points that are very far from the origin. something like (9999999,0,1) or (0,99999999,1).
+The equator gets mapped to the north and south pole, and is (0,0,1) great circles that pass through the north and south poles, on lines of latitude, they coorespond to points on the equator, and in the projective plane they may to points that are very far from the origin. something like (9999999,0,1) or (0,99999999,1).

 points at 45 degree latitude (so, in the northern hemisphere) correspond to great circles that pass through 45 degrees at their most northern location, and 135 degrees at most southern.
 So, locations like (1, 0, 1) or (0, 1, 1) or (-1, 0, 1) or (sqrt(2), -sqrt(2), 1)

-In this format we can only refer to pairs of anti-podal points, so the points at 45 degrees latitude are the same as points at 135 degrees latitude. how many layers does the database need. earth's radius is 6371 kilometers. the surface area is 4*pi*r*r = 5.1*10^8 square kilometers. or 5.1*10^14 square meters.
+In this format you might think that we can only refer to pairs of anti-podal points, so the points at 45 degrees latitude are the same as points at 135 degrees latitude.
+But, we can encode whether we are talking about the north or south hemisphere by making the 3rd coordinate of the point either negative or positive. how many layers does the database need. earth's radius is 6371 kilometers. the surface area is 4*pi*r*r = 5.1*10^8 square kilometers. or 5.1*10^14 square meters.

 each great circle is a binary split. so to divide down to 1 square meter, we need 48.8 steps of merkle proof.

-Each step of the proof is 256*2 bytes of hash of children, and maybe 16 bytes to specify the great circle. = 528 bytes. so a proof is around 50*528 bytes, about 25 kilobytes.
+If we use a merkle tree, then each step of the proof is 256*2 bytes of hash of children, and maybe 16 bytes to specify the great circle. = 528 bytes. so a proof is around 50*528 bytes, about 25 kilobytes.

+If we use a verkle tree, then it can be far shorter.

 And that is the worst case scenario where we divided up the entire planet into square meter chunks.
 Assuming some people want to own more than 1 square meter, we can have shorter proofs.